behzade/router/README.md

 ## Limitations
 - Only supports lowercase a-z and 0-9 and "-" as allowed characters in path.
+- Each Path section must be shorter than 256 bytes
+- Supports up to 20 path paramters

 ## Example Usage
 ```go